AdobeDocs/workfront.en/help/quicksilver/maestro/architecture/create-record-types.md

 {{maestro-important-intro}}

-Record types are the object types of Adobe Workfront planning.
-In Workfront planning, you can create custom record types which illustrate the work-related items needed in your organization's lifecycle.
+Record types are the object types of Adobe Workfront Planning.
+In Workfront Planning, you can create custom record types which illustrate the work-related items needed in your organization's lifecycle.
 Record types can be one of the following:

 For more information about record types, see [Overview of record types](../architecture/overview-of-record-types-and-taxonomies.md).